-Integrated Liberal Studies is an interdisciplinary liberal education core curriculum and ever-changing set of special topics courses focused on Western history, philosophy, politics, art, literature, and culture.
-The aim of ILS is to provide an integrated understanding of the great themes of human inquiry and expression in scientific, political, economic, and social thought, as well as literature and the arts.
+Integrated Liberal Studies is an interdisciplinary liberal education core curriculum and ever-changing set of special topics courses focused on providing an integrated understanding of the great themes of human inquiry and expression in scientific, literary, political, economic, historical, and artistic thought.
 The program is an excellent, more cohesive alternative to completing breadth requirements through unrelated and fragmented introductory courses.
 ILS offers instead a coherent set of integrated courses that fulfill all breadth requirements, and combines core survey courses with smaller, seminar-style topics courses.
 There are minimal prerequisites for all ILS courses and most courses are open to freshmen.
 ILS is something of a “small liberal arts experience within a great University,” an academic home where you can meet friends with similar interests taking a common set of courses.
 ILS holds a variety of student activities and events to sustain its community of learning.
-Our close relationships with the Bradley Learning Community and Chadbourne Residential College also mean that you could make ILS part of a complete living-learning experience.

 Students can receive a certificate showing that they have completed an integrated liberal education program that becomes part of their transcript.
 ILS also offers several scholarships of various amounts to dedicated students within the program.